wheaties5588/password-generator/README.md

 ​
 ## Features
 ​
-Generate a random password from length 8-128 characters ​
+Generate a random password from length 8-128 characters.
+​
-Completely randomized
+Completely randomized.
 ​
 Choose whether or not to include lowercase characters, uppercase characters, special characters, or numbers.
 ​
 ## Known Bugs
 ​